 v = version

 Always v=DMARC1.
 No other value exists.
 It tells email servers that this DNS record is a DMARC policy, not some other TXT record.
-While RFC 7489 says tag values are not case-sensitive, always use uppercase DMARC1 for maximum compatibility, as some receivers only accept the uppercase form.
+Use this exact casing for the version value.

 p = policy